rytakahas/protein-engineering/Res-contact/README.md

 - If `torchvision` warns about `libjpeg`, you may ignore unless you use `torchvision.io`.

 **Note (typing_extensions vs tensorflow-macos):**
-- If you upgrade `typing_extensions` for SQLAlchemy/Optuna and see conflicts with `tensorflow‑macos`, keep the sweep in a **separate env** to avoid pinning issues.
+- If you upgrade `typing_extensions` for SQLAlchemy/Optuna and see conflicts with `tensorflow‑macos`, run sweeps in a **separate env** to avoid pinning issues.

 ---